-AHPRA facilitates the selection process on behalf of the jurisdictional Minister for Health, who makes the appointment to the board.
+AHPRA facilitates the selection process on behalf of the jurisdictional Minister.

 A Selection Advisory Panel (SAP) will be convened to consider applications and provide advice on the proposed candidates for appointment.
-The SAP usually includes three people - a nominee of the Minister, the National Board and AHPRA.
+The SAP usually includes a nominee of the Minister, the National Board and AHPRA.
+All appointments are made by the respective jurisdictional Minister for Health.